-Designed with sensitivity for its historical surroundings (right), the new building (top) complements nearby structures while retaining a distinct character of its own by using terra cotta in a new way that highlights advances in facade engineering with innovations like openjoint fabrication and rich custom glazes.
+Designed with sensitivity for its historical surroundings (right), the new building (top) complements nearby structures while retaining a distinct character of its own by using terra cotta in a new way that highlights advances in façade engineering with innovations like openjoint fabrication and

-We focused on the design of the façade system with a pragmatism in terms of materials and assembly methods, which addresses flexibility in how the system can be applied.
+PHOTOGRAPHY TOP SINZIANA VELIC BOTTOM IMAGES MICHELLE LAFOF We focused on the design of the façade system with a pragmatism in terms of materials and assembly methods, which addresses flexibility in how the system can be applied.
 This is the first campus building to include terra cotta in eighty years, melding innovative prefabrication cladding technology with a glazed color field of regional landscape tones.